Lumavate-Team/documentation/docs/2-development.rst

       b.
 All fields other than the version number field should have updated with the previous version’s information.
 Fill out the Version Number field with the new version’s version number.

          .. note::
-		Component-sets will also need a new image uploaded as the previous version’s image will not carry over.
+		Component-sets will need a new image uploaded as the previous version’s image will not carry over.

 #.
 Fill-out any additional fields that your tool requires.